stormasm/mexico/qro/Readme.md

 - check out page 45 of the bus guide for the map of buses

+#### Allende y Universidad East

+- If you walk to the end of Allende at Universidad these are the bus numbers that go by heading east

+22, 24, 27, 33, 34, 43, 46, 48, 51, 55, 61

+#### Allende y Universidad West

+- On the other side of Universidad the buses are heading west

+24, 27, 33, 34, 43, 46, 51, 53, 55, 61, 65

+On this side of the street I did not see a 22 or 48.
+In addition this side has a 53 and 65.

 #### Definitions

 - [fracc: a kind of neighborhood](https://en.wiktionary.org/wiki/fraccionamiento)